Aantrreksh/sql-query/videos.md

 *Video 5.
 Connect to IBM Cloud Object Storage through the command line*.

-The following video in this series shows you how to run {{site.data.keyword.sqlquery_full}} with the REST API.
+The following video in this series shows you how to run {{site.data.keyword.sqlquery_full}} end-to-end with the REST API.

 <iframe width="640" height="390" title="End-to-End Use Case for Using the API"
 src="https://www.youtube.com/embed/yX-8_jTiAuo?list=PLzpeuWUENMK2R9CqhF0eJDSxfPBi6JeXA"